supercoder-hao/PIDcontrolledcar/README.md

 </p>

 <p align="center">
-  IR sensors keep the car on the track even when motor inconsistencies.
+  IR sensors keep the car on the track even when motor inconsistencies. (<15 second run)
 </p>